-Schoonover, Frank Earle,
+Schoonover, Frank Earle

-Transcript: 23 p.
+Size: Transcript: 23 pages.

-Biographical/Historical Note: Frank Earle Schoonover (1877-1972) was an illustrator, from Wilmington, Del.
+Biographical/Historical Note: Frank Earle Schoonover (1877-1972) was an illustrator, from Wilmington, Delaware.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 - Transcript: microfilm reel 3418 available at Archives of American Art offices and through interlibrary loan.